WGBH-MLA/AAPB2/app/views/exhibits/witnessing-new-mexico/3-sharing-stories.md

 **[*At Week's End*, "New Mexico Women Legislators"](/catalog/cpb-aacip-e83d00e4ac1) (KNME-TV, Albuquerque, NM, March 22, 1991)**

-In *At Week's End*, "New Mexico Women Legislators", the political scene in the United States is changing as more women are running for political office and winning elections.
+In *At Week's End*, "New Mexico Women Legislators," the political scene in the United States is changing as more women are running for political office and winning elections.

 **[*New Mexico in Focus*, "U.S. Representative-Elect Deb Haaland"](/catalog/cpb-aacip-6577b33e51c) (KNME-TV, Albuquerque, NM, December 7, 2018)**

 Deb Haaland (Laguna Pueblo) made history by becoming one of the first female Native Americans in the U.S. House of Representatives.
-Witness her story in *New Mexico in Focus*, "U.S. Representative-Elect Deb Haaland".
+Witness her story in *New Mexico in Focus*, "U.S. Representative-Elect Deb Haaland."

 **[*Coming of Age in New Mexico*](/catalog/cpb-aacip-207-08v9s5f4) (KUNM, Albuquerque, NM, February 20, 1992)**